 “It’s very difficult to be successful overcoming tough barriers in life if you don’t have a place to live,” sand Mary Tingerthal, commissioner with Minnesota Housing Finance Agency.

-After five years of working through bureaucracy, design and construction, Solace Apartments opened in November 2018.
+After five years of working through bureaucracy, design and construction, Solace Apartments was completed in January 2019.

 The unique 30 unit apartment complex is designed for those who are coming from local treatment courts and out of chemical dependency treatment.